Coronal-Halo/Haptic-Pen-Research-Project/README.md

 ```
 You can also put multiple versions of OpenCV under site-package folder and switch among them simply by changing the desired .pyd file's name to "cv2.pyd".

 If you want to run this program under different environments, simply create virtual environement using conda.
-Please follow [this website](https://conda.io/docs/user-guide/tasks/manage-python.html) for details
+Please follow [this website](https://conda.io/docs/user-guide/tasks/manage-python.html) for details.

 Install Matplotlib using command
 ```